First War of Scottish Independence: From Falkirk to execution

 Wallace was succeeded as Guardian of the Kingdom jointly by Robert Bruce and John Comyn, but they could not see past their personal differences.
 This brought another shift in the political situation.
-During 1299, diplomatic pressure from France and Rome persuaded Edward to release the imprisoned King John into the custody of the Pope.
-The papacy also condemned Edward's invasions and occupation of Scotland in the Papal bull Scimus, Fili.
+During 1299, diplomatic pressure from France and Rome persuaded Edward to release the imprisoned King John into the custody of Pope Boniface VIII.
+The papacy also condemned Edward's invasions and occupation of Scotland in the papal bull Scimus, Fili.
 The bull ordered Edward to desist his attacks and start negotiations with Scotland.
 However, Edward ignored the bull.

 William Wallace was sent to Europe to try to gain further support for the Scottish cause.
 Wallace went to France to seek the aid of Philip IV, and he possibly went on to Rome.
 William Lamberton, Bishop of St Andrews, was appointed as a third, neutral Guardian to try to maintain order between Bruce and Comyn.
 The Scots also recaptured Stirling Castle.

 In May 1300, Edward I led a campaign into Scotland, invading Annandale and Galloway.
 Edward I's invasion force in the 1300 border campaign is one of the best-documented English armies of the medieval period.
 The king issued summons in December 1299 asking for feudal service from his magnates across the realm (with the exception of Wales, which Edward stated 'have leave to remain home, because of all the great work they have done in our service in the past').
 The roll recording for the army showed that 40 knights and 366 mounted serjeants responded to this request with unpaid service, with a serjeant being counted as equal in worth to one half of a knight.
 Also accompanying them was 850 paid househeld men, mostly from the royal household.
 Several earls, such as the Earl of Gloucester and the Earl of Lincoln, showed up in person, but most did not.
 The cavalry were divided into four battalions, each consisting of 15–20 bannerets (60–80 total), each in command of on average 13 knights and squires (780–1,040 total).

 Edward also requested 16,000 infantry from his magnates, but was only able to muster 9,000 infantry, giving his army a total count of around 10,000.
 The infantry were grouped into units of 100, each commanded by an armoured serjeant, which were further subdivided into units of 20.
 The average daily rate of pay was 2d (two pence) for a spearman or billman, 12d (one shilling) for a serjeant, 24d (two shillings) for a knight, 6d for a hobelar, 6d for a mounted archer, 4-6d for a crossbowman, and 3d for a foot archer.